Space Jam: Plot

 In 1973, a young Michael Jordan tells his father, James, about his dreams of playing in the NBA.
-Twenty years later, following James's death, Jordan retires from basketball to pursue a career in baseball.
+Twenty years later, following James’ death, Jordan retires from basketball to pursue a career in baseball.

-In outer space, the amusement park Moron Mountain is in decline.
-The proprietor, Mr. Swackhammer, learns of the Looney Tunes from the Nerdlucks, his quintet of minions, and orders them to abduct the Looney Tunes to serve as attractions.
-The Nerdlucks enter the Looney Tunes' universe in the center of the earth and hold them hostage before Bugs Bunny convinces them to allow the Looney Tunes to defend themselves.
-The Looney Tunes challenge the Nerdlucks to a basketball game, noting the latter's small stature.
-The Nerdlucks research the sport and infiltrate various games, stealing the talents of Charles Barkley, Shawn Bradley, Patrick Ewing, Larry Johnson, and Muggsy Bogues.
-The Nerdlucks use these talents to transform into gigantic, muscular creatures known as Monstars, and the Looney Tunes realize that they need professional help.
+In outer space, amusement park Moron Mountain is in decline.
+Its proprietor, Mr. Swackhammer, learns of the Looney Tunes from the Nerdlucks, his quintet of alien minions, and orders them to abduct the Tunes to serve as attractions.
+The Nerdlucks enter the Tunes' universe via a portal hidden in the center of the Earth and hold them hostage before Bugs Bunny convinces them to allow the Tunes to defend themselves.
+The Tunes take advantage of the Nerdlucks' small stature and challenge them to a basketball game.
+After seeing a documentary about basketball, the Nerdlucks infiltrate various NBA games, stealing the talents of Charles Barkley, Shawn Bradley, Patrick Ewing, Larry Johnson, and Muggsy Bogues.
+They use these talents to transform into hulking and adept versions of themselves known as the "Monstars".

-The Looney Tunes pull Jordan into their universe as he golfs with Bill Murray, Larry Bird, and Jordan's assistant, Stan Podolak.
-Bugs explains their situation to Jordan, who is initially reluctant to help.
-However, Jordan agrees after a confrontation with the Monstars, and forms the Tune Squad with the Looney Tunes; they are joined by Lola Bunny, with whom Bugs is enamored.
-Jordan is initially unprepared, and sends Bugs and Daffy Duck to his house to obtain his basketball gear.
-Jordan's children aid them and agree to keep the game a secret, while Stan, searching for Jordan, notices Bugs and Daffy, follows them to their world and joins the team.
-Meanwhile, the incapacity of the five NBA players results in national panic that culminates in the season's suspension.
-The players try to restore their skills through various methods, with no success.
+Deciding they need help, the Looney Tunes pull Jordan into their universe as he golfs with Bill Murray, Larry Bird, and Jordan's assistant, Stan Podolak, where Bugs explains their situation to Jordan.
+However, Jordan is initially reluctant to help, but later agrees after a confrontation with the Monstars, and forms the "Tune Squad” with the Tunes; they are joined by Lola Bunny, with whom Bugs is enamored.
+To prepare himself, Jordan sends Bugs and Daffy Duck to his house to obtain his basketball gear.
+Jordan's children aid them and agree to keep the game a secret, while Stan, searching for Jordan, notices Bugs and Daffy, follows them to their world, and joins the team.
+Meanwhile, the incapacity of the five players results in a nationwide panic that culminates in the season's suspension.
+The players unsuccessfully try to restore their skills through various methods.